legenddaniel/provincial-population-canada/README.md

     1. On Mobile Firefox smooth scroll failed even polyfilled

-    1. On Android the date picker indicator cannot be hidden.

     1. On Edge the slot machine widget (province selector) might have a flicker due to unknown reason.
 Partially fixed by a forced repaint when rolling the widget to make it look better.

-Unusual module import/export issue, might be a TDZ issue.
-Not leading to a bad implementation but can be optimized more.

 <img src="qr-page.png">